symfony/symfony-docs/book/installation.rst

     **1. Using ACL on a system that supports chmod +a**

     Many systems allow you to use the ``chmod +a`` command.
 Try this first, and if you get an error - try the next method.
+This uses a command to try to determine your web server user and set is as ``APACHEUSER``:

     .. code-block:: bash